ubccr/xdmod-supremm/docs/supremm-install-overview.md

 ### Hardware requirements

-The Open XDMoD SUPReMM module should be installed on the existing Open XDMoD system.
+The XDMoD Job Performance (SUPReMM) module must be installed on an existing, functional XDMoD instance.

-The PCP data collection software should be installed on the existing HPC compute nodes.
+The PCP data collection software must be installed on the existing HPC compute nodes.

-The SUPReMM job-level summarization software and SUPReMM document store server may be installed on the same machine as the Open XDMoD software.
-However, for best performance, it is recommended that a dedicated machine is used to host the document store server that contains the job summary documents.
-This machine can also be used to run the job-level summarization software.
+The Job summarization software and Mongo database may be installed on the same server as the XDMoD instance.
+However, for best performance, it is recommended that a dedicated server is used to host the Mongo database.
+This server can also be used to run the Job summarization software.

 We do not recommend installing databases or webservers on any HPC compute nodes.